VitorOriel/smelly-kube-vscode-plugin/README.md

 # smelly-kube-vscode-plugin

-This is the Visual Studio Code plugin for [Smelly Kube](https://github.com/VitorOriel/security-smells-api), used to identify security vulnerabilities in Kubernetes manifests.
+This is the Visual Studio Code plugin for [Smelly Kube](https://github.com/VitorOriel/security-smells-api), used to identify security smells in Kubernetes manifests.
 The extension is already published in [vscode marketplace](https://marketplace.visualstudio.com/items?itemName=vitorwixmix.smelly-kube-vscode-plugin), and can be continuously improved with new features.
 Feel free to contribute with the extension.

 ## Running the extension